Lisp-Stat/lisp-stat/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MS-PL License.
-See [LICENSE](LICENSE) for more infoqrmation.
+See [LICENSE](LICENSE) for more information.